 Children begin to cut their first tooth between the ages of 4-10 months.
 Teething may cause excess drooling, crying and fussiness.
 Be alert that children who are teething may put things in their mouth to soothe themselves.
 By age 2 to 2.5 years, about 10 teeth in each jaw will be visible.
 Ask your dentist for recommendation of a pediatric dentist.
 Use fluoride toothpaste and a soft bristle toothbrush.
-If your grandchild does not have a dentist, services may be accessed through your local Health Department.
+If your grandchild does not have a dentist, services may be accessed through your local health department.
+Call member services of your child's insurance carrier to ask about covered dental services.